Part II

 The teaching that “like attracts like” is often distorted into simplistic promises.

-To engage this principle ethically, we must illuminate the hidden contents of our inner world—our unconscious filters, our inherited biases, our unexamined narratives.
+This is about influence with limits, and with that, responsibility.
+Ethical participation asks us to illuminate the hidden contents of our inner world—our unconscious filters, our inherited biases, our unexamined narratives—before we project them into the field.

 Hermetic Insight: As Above, So Below